jhead62/Dial4Dough/README.md

 First Step Integrations:
+-- The PAP API will be used for the central point for the data.
+	The mongod Database is used for the adPad to Dial4dough --for instant updates  -- -- Instant help integrations
 - PAP: php -> nodejs - The api will interact with login/regististration
 	- payouts --
 	- Add user to appropiate campains e.g. user.role. --Platinum/bronze/gold